 An art therapist is not able to evaluate work made by her client alone.
 It is through the therapeutic relationship between the client, artwork, and art therapist that reflection and understanding can take place.

 ArtWorks offers private consultations and therapeutic art-based workshops tailored to meet the specific needs of each client or group.
-Private art therapy session fees are S$150 per hour, while a package booking of 10 sessions costs S$1350.
+Private art therapy session fees range from S$195 per hour to S$240 for a ninety minute session.
+Discounted packages available upon request for those in need of financial support.
 For more information or to make an appointment, please visit the link on this page.